James Maley

-James Maley (19 February 1908 – 9 April 2007) was a Scottish Communist, political activist, Spanish Civil War combatant and World War II veteran.
+James Maley (19 February 1908 – 9 April 2007) was a Scottish communist, political activist, Spanish Civil War combatant and World War II veteran.

-Early Years
+Early years

 He was born in 1908, one of nine children born to Ned Maley, a native of County Mayo and Anne Sherlock from Glasgow, and raised in Stevenson Street in the Calton district of Glasgow.
 He was sent to work as a boy to help support his family.
-Aged 11, he had been at the 'battle of George Square" or 'Bloody Friday' in 1919 when the police attacked a crowd of thousands of striking workers seeking a 40hour week.
+Aged 11, he had been at the 'battle of George Square" or 'Bloody Friday' in 1919 when the police attacked a crowd of thousands of striking workers seeking a 40-hour week.
 His neighborhood was considered a "hotbed of socialism" in the 1920s, which helped radicalize Maley politically, including the inspiring speaker at events at Glasgow Green, politician Jimmy Maxton which helped begin Maley's embrace of socialism, and, after 1932, communism.
 In 1929 and 1930, at the onset of the Great Depression, Maley lived in Cleveland, Ohio with relatives working in a factory, after his father died.
 The economic effects of the Depression caused him to return to his native Glasgow.

 In 1932, he joined the Communist Party and denounced fascism and "the inequalities and social injustice" in Britain at the time.
 He too became a speaker at Glasgow Green.